-Morguard Corporation (the "Company" or "Morguard") is a real estate investment and management corporation formed under the laws of Canada.
+Morguard Corporation (the "Company" or "Morguard") is a real estate investment and management company formed under the laws of Canada.
 Morguard's principal activities include property ownership, development and investment advisory services.
-Property ownership encompasses interests in multi-suite residential, commercial and hotel properties.
-The common shares of the Company trade on the Toronto Stock Exchange ("TSX") under the symbol "MRC."
-The Company owns a diverse portfolio of properties in Canada and the United States.
+Property ownership encompasses interests in multi-suite residential, commercial and hotel properties located in Canada and the United States.
+The common shares of the Company trade on the Toronto Stock Exchange ("TSX") under the symbol "MRC".
 The Company's head office is located at 55 City Centre Drive, Suite 1000, Mississauga, Ontario, L5B 1M3.